pamcuellas/PHEmployeesResearchProject/README.md

 # PHEmployeesResearchProject
-The purpose of this project was evaluating an employee's CSV data set with 300,024 records to look for any sort of data inconsistency.
+The purpose of this project was evaluating an employee's CSV dataset with 300,024 records to look for any sort of data inconsistency.
 As a result, an incoherency between the salaries amount and job positions was detected.

 # Technologies used:
 PostgreSQL 11 , SQLAlchemy, Python, Matplotlib, and Pandas.